BU-CS320/cs320-fall-2024/README.md

 git push
 ```

-This will merge the updates to the course repository to your private
+This will merge the updates to the course repository into your private
 repository both locally and on Github.

 ## Submitting Assignments

 You should commit your changes frequently in your private repository
-(we will assume familiarity with `git`, see the [git
+(we'll assume familiarity with `git`, see the [git
 tutorial](https://git-scm.com/docs/gittutorial) for more information
 if you are unfamiliar).
 Before you submit an assignment, **make sure
 that you've pushed all your changes** using `git push`.
 On
-Gradescope, you will be able to choose your private repository for
+Gradescope, you'll be able to choose your private repository for
 grading.

 # Setting up your Private Repository